leangjia/blender_docs/trunk/blender_docs/manual/modeling/modifiers/generate/multiresolution.rst

 UV Smooth
    How to handle UVs during subdivision.

-   Smooth, keep corners
+   Smooth, Keep Corners
       UV islands are smoothed, but their boundary remain sharp.
    Sharp
       UV remain unchanged.

 Use Custom Normals
-   Interpolates existing :ref:`modeling_meshes_normals_custom` to resulting mesh.
+   Interpolates existing :ref:`modeling_meshes_normals_custom` of the resulting mesh.